Are You Making These Bank or Credit Union Marketing Mistakes?

 Marketing Mistake #1 - Speaking Through the Wrong Channels

-As many of us know, the daily life of the average person has drastically changed in the past decade.
-Why are so many marketers stuck in the old way of marketing?
+Daily life has drastically changed over the past decade, so why are so many marketers stuck in the old way of marketing?

 Having fully optimized social media platforms, content that is designed to promote search results, and a mobile responsive website is just as valuable as having a spiffy new branch located on a busy intersection.